Thushan-Wijenayake/Thushan-Wijenayake/README.md

 - 🎓 Studying Information Technology at University of Colombo.
 - 🔭 I’m currently working as a Frontend Developer at Developers-In.
-- 🌱 I’m currently learning more about Frontend Architectures and Psychology.
+- 🌱 Learning more about Frontend Architectures and Psychology.
 - 👯 I’m looking to collaborate on open source.
 - 💬 Ask me about ...
 Anything
 - ⚡ Fun fact: Video creating and playing video games.